cagov/covid19.ca.gov-site-eng-playbook/content/pages/teams/rad/project-based-research.md

 Research activities undertaken to carry out the research of a diverse set of projects.

-1. Call center
+1. **Call center** as a source of recruitment
-2. Ethnio intercepts
+2. **Ethnio intercepts** to gather data from existing visitors
-3. User Testing
+3. **User Testing** to evaluate the ux and usability of a specific page

 We reccomend a collaborative approach across different skill sets to successfully execute each activity.
-We have created a rubric that shows the roles we have used.
+We have created a rubric that shows the roles we have used for each activity.

 | Skills: 	| Role 	|
 |-	|-	|